scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1).md

 **Alex:** Night, mom.

 **Alex:** *What kind of son hasn't seen his mother in almost a decade?*

+### Scene 3: Dillon Comes Over
+---
+*There was a couple knocks on Alex's door before Dillon enters with a bunch of equipment in his arms.*

+**Dillon:** What's up, man?
+How's it going?

+**Alex:** What's that?

+**Alex:** *This is Dillon.
+We've been friends since high school.
+More like brothers, actually.
+We went to the same... well... he's a mechanic, and I'm a researcher.*

+**Alex:** *We're so close, he followed me all the way here to work.*

+**Alex:** *He has his own place, but he likes to come over to mine.*

+**Dillon:** No hello?
+You wound me, Al.

+**Alex:** You've turned my whole kitchen area into a workshop!
+No more stuff!

+**Alex:** *Dillon likes working on his own projects after work.
+But because he likes to come over to my place, he's decided that part of my space will be his work space.
+I always make a stink about it, but I don't really care.*

+**Alex:** *I don't use the kitchen anyways.*

+**Dillon:** Dude, you don't even use the kitchen.

+**Alex:** So what are you making this time?

+**Alex:** *To be honest, I actually enjoy him working on his projects in my apartment.
+Makes the place feel less empty.*

+**Alex:** *Sometimes, he'd teach me some stuff, and actually, making stuff - it isn't that bad.
+It makes me feel like I'm actually doing something if that makes sense.
+Instead of my work going into some black hole somewhere.*

+**Alex:** *Maybe I should've become a mechanic instead of a researcher.*

+**Dillon:** Eh.
+I don't know.
+Maybe an electric skateboard or something.

+**Alex:** Cool.

+**Alex:** *And with that, we both settled into our routines.
+I figured I could look over Dr. Chen's data before the meeting tomorrow.*

+*Math Minigame starts.*

+**Alex:** What the - ?

+**Alex:** *What is this?
+Dr. Chen's email specifically stated that the data shows fluctuations that appear unrelated to external factors.
+But the data here shows that the anomalies are occurring under specific experimental conditions involving extremely high-energy states.*

+**Alex:** *Why did he reach such an obviously false conclusion?*

+**Dillon:** What's wrong?

+**Alex:** Oh... nothing.
+Just... work stuff.

+**Dillon:** You know it's past work hours, right?

+**Alex:** This is for the meeting tomorrow morning.

+**Dillon:** Why bother?
+They don't ever listen to you anyway.

 ### Meeting with Alex's Team
 ---